inesc-id/BibTrek/api/README.md

 Arxiv can be found in the following link: "https://arxiv.org/"

-Finally ArXiv allows the developers to use an API.
-The API calls are made using HTTP with the GET and POST methods.
+ArXiv allows the developers to use an API.
+The API calls are made using HTTP with GET and POST requests.
 ArXiv responses use the Atom 1.0 format.
 This format is an easily readable format extended from XML.
 In the website we are pointed to several languages that easily call the API and parse the Atom 1.0 results.
 These languages are: Perl, Python, Ruby and PHP.
 ArXiv also includes examples using the API for each one of this languages in the links below: